Sage-Bionetworks/data_curator/README.md

 ## Sage's Multitenant DCA

-Sage Bionetworks hosts a version of Data Curator App for its collaborators.
-[Access it here](https://dca.app.sagebionetworks.org/).\
+Sage Bionetworks hosts a version of Data Curator App for its collaborators.\
 To configure your project for this version, fork [data_curator_config](https://github.com/Sage-Bionetworks/data_curator_config/) and follow the instructions in the [README](https://github.com/Sage-Bionetworks/data_curator_config/#readme).

 Other things you will need:\